+Ecotourism is different from other types of tourism simply because its distinct clarifications have been incorrectly applied.
 Ecotourism, which is a type of travel that focuses on the discovery of a wildlife habitat in a manner that maximizes local goals and reduces damage to the environment, has been mixed with other types of tourism.
-Following are some distinct clarifications among other tourism terms have been incorrectly applied to ecotourism.

-Sustainable Tourism – does not deplete resources and allows for a smaller number of tourists to experience nature so as not to disturb the animal’s normal mating, feeding, or migratory patterns.
-An example is a rafting trip on a free flowing river.
+Does not deplete resources and allows for a smaller number of tourists to experience nature so as not to disturb the animal’s normal mating, feeding, or migratory patterns.
+An example is a rafting trip on a free-flowing river.
 The difference with ecotourism is that there may be no focus on the preservation of the natural habitat or economic benefit to the host destination.

-Green Tourism – applies to any activity or facility that operates in an environmentally friendly way.
-Examples include a rainforest lodge with composting toilets and solar powered lighting.
+Applies to any activity or facility that operates in an environmentally friendly way.
+Examples include a rainforest lodge with composting toilets and solar-powered lighting.
 The difference with ecotourism is that these lodges may be centrally controlled by a large corporation and therefore not necessarily benefit the host destination nor focus on conservation education or the preservation of wildlife.

 By seeking ecotourism travel experiences, you will also find unique opportunities to connect more deeply with the people and places you visit, experiencing the culture, people, wildlife and diverse experiences each destination has to offer in a more authentic way.